-You can view the camera's images and movies on a TV.
-Connection method: Connect the video and audio plugs of the included Audio Video Cable EG-CP14 to the TV's input jacks.
+Images and movies captured with the camera can be viewed on a TV.
+Connection method: Connect the video and audio plugs of the Audio Video Cable EG-CP14 (available separately) to the TV's input jacks.

 Viewing and organizing images on a computer